 It may seem like a simple act, but simple, genuine gestures help forge lasting connections.
 Of course, not all holiday messages from businesses are created equal.
 Your design, message, timing, and delivery will all impact how well your holiday wishes are received.
 To make the most out of your seasonal mail, follow these tips:

-How to Create and Deliver Better Business Christmas and Holiday Cards
+How to Create and Deliver Better Holiday Cards for Clients and Customers

 If your brand has experience with direct mail marketing, you already know that content, design, and timing can have a major impact on how well your campaigns perform.
 Company Christmas cards and holiday greetings are no different.
 They require a solid strategy and streamlined process to engage customers and build your brand identity.
 Here are some tips that can help: